nextpyp/pyp/docs/introduction.rst

 - **On-the-fly processing**: high-throughput analysis of micrographs/tilt-series during data collection
 - **Interoperability**: import/export metadata in multiple formats to interface with external programs

-See the :doc:`changelog<changelog>` for the latest features!
+See the :doc:`changelog<changelog>` for the latest set of features!

-Select from the following options:

 .. panels::
    :body: bg-primary text-centered text-white font-weight-bold